stephnan/boodle/doc/index.md

 Clojure/ClojureScript applications is easy.

 Anything you see on the screen is ready to be translated.
-If you plan to change Boodle language, you can find the translations in [i18n.cljs](https://github.com/manuel-uberti/boodle/blob/master/src/cljs/boodle/i18n.cljs).
+If you plan to change the language, you can find the translations in [i18n.cljs](https://github.com/manuel-uberti/boodle/blob/master/src/cljs/boodle/i18n.cljs).

 You should also check out